 Environmental and economic considerations have resulted in the use of flare gas recovery systems to reduce flaring by capturing and either compressing the flare gases for other uses or recycling the flare gases to low-pressure process equipment.
 Many times the recovered flare gas is treated and routed to the fuel gas system.
 Depending upon flare gas composition, the recovered gas can have other uses.
 To comply with this objective, some flaring systems will have to handle both minimum continuous flaring and emergency flaring.
-The flare system (e.g. flare tip, ignition system, purge gas, etc.) shall be designed to handle the range of flare loads between the minimum continuous flare load and the maximum emergency flare load.
+The flare system (e.g. flare tip, ignition system, purge gas, etc.) shall be designed to handle the range of flare loads between the minimum continuous flare load.